pact-im/api-doc/_includes/conversations.md

 }
 ```

-This endpoint create a new conversation in the company whatsapp channel.
-But this operation doesn't garantee future delivery messages to this contact.
+This endpoint creates conversation in the company using whatsapp channel.

 ### HTTP Request